Craxxxx/AutomatedHttpRequest/README.md

 Before you begin, ensure you have the following installed on your machine:

 1. Java 21 SDK (or compatible JDK)
-2.Git for cloning the repository
+2. Git for cloning the repository
-4.Gradle Wrapper (included in this project)
+3. Gradle Wrapper (included in this project)
-5.Allure Command-Line for report generation and viewing Allure Report
+4. Allure Command-Line for report generation and viewing Allure Report
-6. Internet access (for initial dependency download)
+5. Internet access (for initial dependency download)